The Tyrant of Uganda

-This very week he will have been welcomed in Kigali, Rwanda, as one of Africa’s elder statesmen.
-Our Prince Charles will have formally opened the show in Kigali on Thursday, with Boris Johnson ion attendance.
+He would have been welcomed in Kigali as one of Africa’s elder statesmen.
 None of Museveni’s fellow Heads of Government except (I guess) his Rwandan host and one-time protégé, Paul Kagame, will have an inkling as to Museveni’s secret ambitions.
 For he has in view a dynastic rulership which will see him and his descendants, beginning with his eldest son already thus groomed, as suzerain over a Tutsi empire comprising Uganda, Rwanda, Burundi and at least the southern mineral-rich half of Kivu province across in Congo where the writ from Kinshasa, the capital, scarcely runs.

 It was this very dream of vast power that triggered Museveni’s appalling persecution of my Bakonzo whose Kingdom of Rwenzururu Museveni’s Parliament voted for, and he himself recognised in the King’s tribal palace – with me in attendance – in 2009.
 Rwenzururu had come alongside Buganda and the rest as a constitutional member of the clutch of tribal kingdoms giving mission-founded Uganda its presence on the post-colonial map.

 Then on the afternoon of Sunday November 27, 2016, all terrifyingly changed.